adolfintel/TDF/README.md

 Note: this function only works on X11.

 __`resetResolution`__
-Resets the main display to its default screen resolution an gamma.
+Resets the main display to its default screen resolution and gamma.
 This is useful for when you're not using the game-optimized wine build and an old game crashes without restoring the screen resolution.

 Returns 0 if the operation succeeded, 1 if an error occurred.